jdbruijn/AtmelStudio_Travis-CI_Example/README.md

 [![License GPLv3][badge-license]][license]
 [![Travis build status][badge-travis]][travis-build]

-Example of an Atmel Studio project for an ATmega328P with automated build on [Travis CI][travis-ci] or any other Linux-based system.
+Example of an Atmel Studio project for an ATmega328P with automated build on [Travis CI][travis-ci] (or any other Linux-based system).

 # Documentation